 Refund Management Services (RMS) offers the best gaming tax refund service for Canadians and other non-U.S. residents.
 In fact, Refund Management Services has been helping Canadian and non-U.S. residents obtain casino winning refunds since 1998 and has NEVER BEEN REFUSED AN ELIGIBLE REFUND.

-The U.S. gambling tax recovery experts at Refund Management Services have CA designation and are registered agents of the IRS.
+The U.S. gambling tax recovery experts at Refund Management Services have CA designation and are registered Certified acceptance agents.
 RMS has a comprehensive understanding of the U.S. tax system and gambling- and gaming-related tax laws.